micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 :   #### Optional: Build & Start Roles

-    Optionally, you can split the deployment of your MiCADO Master in two.
+    Optionally, you can split the deployment of your MiCADO Control Plane in two.
 The `build` tags prepare the node will all the necessary dependencies, libraries and images necessary for operation.
 The `start` tags intialise the cluster and all the MiCADO core components.

-    You can clone the drive of a **"built"** MiCADO Master (or otherwise make an image from it) to be reused again and again.
+    You can clone the drive of a **"built"** MiCADO Control Plane (or otherwise make an image from it) to be reused again and again.
 This will greatly speed up the deployment of future instances of MiCADO.

-    Running the following command will ``build`` a MiCADO Master node on an empty Ubuntu VM.
+    Running the following command will ``build`` a MiCADO Control Plane node on an empty Ubuntu VM.

     ```
     ansible-playbook -i inventory/hosts.yml project/micado.yml --tags build
     ```
-    You can then run the following command to ``start`` any **"built"** MiCADO Master node which will initialise and launch the core components for operation.
+    You can then run the following command to ``start`` any **"built"** MiCADO Control Plane node which will initialise and launch the core components for operation.

     ```
     ansible-playbook -i inventory/hosts.yml project/micado.yml --tags start